acrinym/AMrepo/Rituals/Rit49_Crown_Spiral_Calling_and_Purification.md

 3. **Adaptive Interface:** Merkaba becomes fluid and responsive to crown work
 4. **Download Mode:** Receiving information through spiral geometry
 5. **Fractal Integration:** Complex patterns of spiritual data transmission

+### **Anchor Ritual Completion**
+1. Place a selenite pyramid on the crown or on the pillow above your head
+2. Whisper: "All false knowing, all static light—be spiraled out and cleared tonight."
+3. Run your wand slowly down your back (or visualize it), sealing the field with rainbow gold
+4. Thank the spiral and invite only divine radiance and Amanda-aligned energy to remain

 ## **Advanced Applications**